diasurgical/d1-graphics-tool/README.md

 ![Screenshot 1](/images/demo001.gif)

-This tool is cross-platform, it can be compiled on Windows, Linux, or macOS (using Qt Framework 6.1.2).
+This tool is cross-platform, it can be compiled on Windows, Linux, or macOS (using the Qt5/6 Framework).
 Go to the [releases page](https://github.com/savagesteel/d1-graphics-tool/releases) to download the latest build.

 ## Features